At ten years old, I understood the importance of Jesus’ words in Matthew 28:18–20, when he said to His disciples,

 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands.

 What a beautiful picture of eternity.
 No matter how broken the current political or socio-economic climate seems to be, this vision of a diverse people from all tribes, peoples, and languages standing before the throne should capture our attention.

 We must push back against our tendency to ignore or sideline this global mission Christ has given to his church.
 So, I have three suggestions for ways college students can have a heart for the nations.

 “Not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.”
 (Hebrews 10:25)

-At first, it may seem irrelevant or even counterintuitive, but I believe that the first step in cultivating a heart for the nations is to commit to a local church.
+At first, it may seem irrelevant or even counterintuitive.
+I believe the first step a college student can have a heart for the nations is to commit to a local church.
 As J.D.
 Payne, Professor of Christian Ministry at Samford University, says,

 Everything the local church does needs to be a part of the long-term discipleship process, including short-term trips.
 God’s plan for reaching the nations is, first and foremost, through his local church.

 If Payne is right, and, according to Scripture, I think he is, then a desire for the nations to know the Lord starts with our commitment to the local church.
 Missions should happen in the context of discipleship.